wwwebman/react-implicit-auth/README.md

 ## Motivation

-The motivation of the component is unification.
+The motivation of the component is a unification of social provides API..
 It solves few problems:

 - A different methods naming, API usage, responses.